nextflow-io/nextflow/docs/azure.md

 The private registry is an addition, not a replacement, to the existing configuration.
 Public images from other registries will still be pulled as normal, if they are requested.

-:::{note}
+:::note
-When using containers hosted in a private registry, the registry name must also be provided in the container name specified via the {ref}`container <process-container>` directive using the format: `[server]/[your-organization]/[your-image]:[tag]`.
+When using containers hosted in a private registry, the registry name must also be provided in the container name specified via the [container ](process-container) directive using the format: `[server]/[your-organization]/[your-image]:[tag]`.
 Read more about fully qualified image names in the [Docker documentation](https://docs.docker.com/engine/reference/commandline/pull/#pull-from-a-different-registry).
 :::

 ### Virtual Network

-:::{versionadded} 23.03.0-edge
+:::info[Version added: 23.03.0-edge]
 :::

 Sometimes it might be useful to create a pool in an existing [Virtual Network](https://learn.microsoft.com/en-us/azure/virtual-network/).
 To do so, the
 `virtualNetwork` option can be added to the pool settings as follows:

 ```groovy